wtruong0/MarketMileage/README.md

 3. **Enable Developer Mode** (toggle bar in the top right).
 4. Click **"Load unpacked"** and select the `chrome-extension` folder from inside this project.
 5. Navigate to any **Facebook Marketplace** car listing.
-6. Click **"Estimate with AI 🤖"** next to the price — and view instant AI-powered results!
+6. Click **"Estimate with AI 🤖"** next to the price — and enjoy using MarketMileage!

 ---